elastio/elastio-stack/cleanup/README.md

 # Cleanup

-If you'd like to clean up scripts to clean up your environment from resources deployed by Elastio, then download and run the `aws-gc` binary developed by Elastio as shown below.
+If you'd like to clean up your environment from resources deployed by Elastio, then download and run the `aws-gc` binary developed by Elastio as shown below.

 It discovers all resources with `elastio:resource` tag or with `elastio` in their name, shows the list of all of them, asks you to confirm by typing `yes`, and starts the deletion.